AliElSaleh/RiftBuild/How To/Reference.md

 ```
 Extra dotted components become `<NAME>_EXTRA_VERSION_<n>`.
 The integer macros only appear when the version contains at least one `.` - a non-dotted version produces just the string macro.

+A `.rc` file of your own does not switch the metadata off.
+RiftBuild only stands aside when your script declares its own `VERSIONINFO` block, because two of them collide at link time.
+A script that carries other resources, an icon for example, still gets the generated metadata alongside it.

 ---

 ### Copyright